Decathlon/vitamin-compose/CONTRIBUTING.md

 You can find all components in [ReadMe](README.md), at the Artifacts paragraph.

+## Compose contract convention

+All contributions need to follow some rules about Compose contract, name conventions and class architecture.
+Please read the [Conventions](CONVENTIONS.md) file before any pull request.

 ## Code of conduct

 This project and everyone participating in it is governed by the [following code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.